JGCRI/gcam-doc/emissions.md

 ##### Data sources

 * Non-CO<sub>2</sub> emissions, both GHGs & air pollutants in GCAM are initialized from the [CEDS inventory](https://github.com/JGCRI/CEDS) ([Hoesly et al 2018](#Hoesly2018)).
 Standard CEDS output datasets are used for input, although the emissions by GCAM regions are also generated as prebuilt data.
 Only the pre-built data  should be distributed publicly (to parallel with the IEA energy data).
 The data covers emissions for all GCAM regions from 1970 to 2019.
 Only anthropogenic emissions (including open burning) are processed.

+* Non-CO<sub>2</sub> and fugitive CO<sub>2</sub> emissions from unconventional oil production are initialized using emissions factors derived from the IPCC Guidelines for national GHG Inventories [chapter on fugitive emissions](https://www.ipcc-nggip.iges.or.jp/public/2019rf/pdf/2_Volume2/19R_V2_4_Ch04_Fugitive_Emissions.pdf).
+These emissions factors are used to calculate emissions in future periods for regions that do not have historical production, and to disaggregate historical conventional and unconventional oil emissions for regions that do.

 * The CEDS inventory do not contain emissions for grasslands, forest fires, deforestation and agricultural waste burning on fields.
 The data for these categories of emissions were added from the GFED LULC data set(as used in CMIP6).